A Template for Long-Term Rock Climbing Training Programs

 There is a reason that the winners of the 1950’s Olympics couldn’t qualify for Olympic trials in today’s day and age –science has improved, and coaches have a better idea of the training that the human body needs to perform at its best.

-As a result, climbers and mountain athletes today have embraced the concept of training like professional athletes.
+As a result, climbers and mountain athletes today have embraced the concept of training as professional athletes.
 Gone are the days when sponsored climbers simply “climbed,” with no long-term training plan in mind.

 Today’s mountain athletes have carefully crafted training plans to maximize their fitness and perform at their best during the most critical times of the year.
 As a result, climbers are moving faster (think Alex Honnold and Tommy Cadwell climbing El Cap in 2 hours and 10 minutes), and across more difficult routes than ever before (think Adam Ondra climbing a route rated 5.15d).